REST API

-Details on how to securely access for both integration options (REST API and SFTP)
+Access & Authorization: Details on how to securely access our API integration

 Overview: